Alihaghighattalab/Alihaghighattalab/README.md

 ### Glad to see you here!
+<table><tr><td valign="center" width="100%">
-Hi, I'm Ali Haghighat-talab, a 21-year-old frontend developer with more than 2 years of experience in web development with React.js.
+  Hi, I'm Ali Haghighat Talab, a 21 year old frontend developer with more than 2 years of experience in web development with React.js.
 I have acquired advanced skills in designing and developing dynamic and interactive web pages through completing specialized courses and various projects in this field.

 Currently, I work as a frontend developer at a software development company, where I focus on improving the user interface and experience in web applications.
 I have also collaborated with professionals from different areas and have enhanced my communication and coordination skills.